SingleStepTests/ARM7TDMI/README.md

 * CPSR register
 * SPSR registers in this order: fiq, svc, abt, irq, und
 * pipeline: The contents of the instruction pipeline, in order

-Honestly I don't have an ARM7TDMI core yet and I'm not sure if this is the best way to represent this data.
-Let me know if I can make it better.
-Moving on...

 ### Transactions
 Are memory transactions.